FAQ

 WHAT IS SMALL GROUP INSTRUCTION?

-Your child will be assigned to a small group of 5 -7 students supervised and taught by a Mentor.
+Your child will be assigned to a small group of 5 -7 students supervised and taught by one to two Mentors.
 Mentors will instruct and help each student individually with their daily tasks and projects during each class period.

 WHO ARE MENTORS?

-We have undergraduate or graduate students serving as Mentors or Academy counselors.
+We have undergraduate or graduate students serving as “Instructional Assistants and Mentors” at the camp.
+These students major in education, computers, science, technology, and other STEM fields at the University of Houston.
 Mentors are responsible for the instruction and supervision of the students.
-Mentors will also be in touch with the parents of the students.
-A high school volunteer may be assigned to middle students’ groups as a helper/aid, depending of the availability.
+Mentors will also be in direct touch with the parents of the students.
+A high school volunteer may be assigned to your students’ group as a helper/aid to assist Mentors, depending on the availability.

 WHAT IS YOUR STUDENT-TO-TEACHER RATIO?

-The Academy fee is $350 per child.
+The Camp fee is $350 per child.
 There are discounts for siblings, teachers, and UH Employees.
-The fee includes all classes and all activities.
+The camp fee includes all classes and other camp activities.

 WHAT ARE DISCOUNTS?